MatthewSZhang/fastcan/README.rst

 📝 **Note:** Due to the Cross-Origin Resource Sharing (CORS) block in web browsers, you may need `Allow CORS: Access-Control-Allow-Origin Chrome extension <https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf>`_.

-📝 **Note:** The nightly wasm wheel of FastCan's dependency (i.e. scikit-learn) can be found in `Scientific Python Nightly Wheels <https://pypi.anaconda.org/scientific-python-nightly-wheels/simple/>`_.
+📝 **Note:** The nightly wasm wheel of fastcan's dependency (i.e. scikit-learn) can be found in `Scientific Python Nightly Wheels <https://pypi.anaconda.org/scientific-python-nightly-wheels/simple/>`_.

 Citation
 --------

-FastCan is a Python implementation of the following papers.
+fastcan is a Python implementation of the following papers.

 If you use the `h-correlation` method in your work please cite the following reference: